-The product or result of the New Birth is an entirely New Creation in Christ, bearing the image or nature of Christ in his spirit (2 Cor.
+The product or result of the New Birth is an entirely New Creation, bearing the image or nature of Christ (2 Cor.
 5:17).

 The New Creation in Christ does not have a mixture of the old and new nature; he has only the nature of God.

-Beloved, if you have truly received, confessed and surrendered to Jesus Christ as your Lord and Saviour, you are now a New Creation in Christ.
+Beloved, if you have truly believed in, confessed, and surrendered to Jesus Christ as your Lord and Saviour, you are now a New Creation in Christ.
 Your old self (the spirit alienated from the life of God) who was born spiritually dead, bound and enslaved by sin is gone forever, having been crucified and buried with Christ.

 Knowing this truth is very crucial to experiencing and enjoying daily victory over sin!